Find out the must-know places to search, discover, and get hired for freelance photography jobs.

 Some of the bigger job boards you might want to check out on your freelance photography job search include:

 Chances are, you use social media to share your photography.
 But did you know you can also use it to find your next freelance photography gig?

-Social media is a great place to network, learn about new opportunities, connect with potential clients and land your next freelance photography job.
+Social media is a great place to network, learn about new opportunities, connect with potential clients, and land your next job.
 Some of the best social networks to leverage for building your freelance photography career include:

 - LinkedIn.
 LinkedIn is a social network focused on all things business—making it an obvious choice for your job search.
 Not only can you search and apply for jobs directly on LinkedIn, but you can also proactively connect with the people you’d love to work with.

 - Instagram.
 Obviously, Instagram is a visual platform.
-Showcasing your photos on Instagram is a surefire way to get noticed—and to land new freelance photo gigs.
+Showcasing your shots on Instagram is a surefire way to get noticed—and to land new freelance photo gigs.

 There are a few different reasons why cold pitching is a great way to build your freelance photography business.
 Not only does cold pitching show potential clients that you’re proactive and can take initiative, but because you’re not going up against other job applicants, the process can also be less competitive.

 Want to shoot features for a local magazine?
 Grab a copy, look at the masthead, and reach out to their photo editor.

 Want to offer your product photography services to an up-and-coming brand?
 Get on LinkedIn, connect with their brand manager, and make an introduction.

 Not every cold pitch will lead to an immediate assignment, but it’s a great way to introduce yourself and get your foot in the door to start a conversation with your ideal client.